 Turmeric has solidified its standing as a superfood mainstay among the wellness set.
 We're all familiar with turmeric's anti-inflammatory properties—as well as the endless list of other health benefits it boasts.
 Yet its lesser-known cousin may be one to get to know for pain relief.
 Cheryl Myers, who is both a registered nurse and a natural medicine expert, recently outlined the top natural remedies for pain relief in Mind Body Green.
 She underscores how we often try to mask the pain we're feeling—through over-the-counter or prescription drugs—rather than treating the source.

 BCM-95, an enhanced form of curcumin that uses turmeric essential oil to boost efficiency, has demonstrated particularly promising results in pain relief.
 In a randomized pilot study of BCM-95 curcumin to test its efficacy and safety, the spice was compared to the prescription NSAID diclofenac sodium in rheumatoid arthritis.
 At the end of the eight-week treatment, both groups demonstrated the same level of improvement in pain and functionality.
 However, for the group that took the prescription drug, 14% of participants dropped out due to severe side effects.
-In the BCM-95 curcumin group, no one dropped out.